p810/mysql-helper/docs/01_Getting_Started.md

 ```

 ### Query processors
-`p810\MySQL\Connection` relies on an instance of `p810\MySQL\PdoProcessor` to process queries.
+`p810\MySQL\Connection` relies on an instance of `p810\MySQL\Processor\ProcessorInterface` to process queries.
+By default it uses an instance of `p810\MySQL\Processor\Pdo`.

+You can get this object by calling `p810\MySQL\ConnectionInterface::getProcessor()`, or inject your own with `p810\MySQL\ConnectionInterface::setProcessor()`.

-To specify a different callback for the processor to use for a given command (e.g. `SELECT`), call `p810\MySQL\Connection::setCommandHandler()`.
+To specify a different callback for the processor to use for a given command (e.g. `SELECT`), call `p810\MySQL\Processor\ProcessorInterface::setHandler()`.
 If you only pass a callback to this method then your handler will be used for any command that doesn't already have an explicit callback defined.
 The following example returns an array of objects in response to a `SELECT` query:

 ```php
 $connection->setCommandHandler(function (PDOStatement $statement) {